JeanDev26/cybersecurity-learning/README.md

     - [x] Module 4: Networking (95%)
     - [x] Module 5: Software (90%)
     - [x] Module 6: Troubleshooting (90%)

   - Course 2 – The Bits and Bytes of Computer Networking
+    - [x] Module 1: Introduction to Networking (100%)
+    - [ ] Module 2: The Network Layer
+    - [ ] Module 3: The Transport and Application Layers
+    - [ ] Module 4: Networking Services
+    - [ ] Module 5: Connecting to the Internet
+    - [ ] Module 6: Troubleshooting and the Future of Networking
   - Course 3 – Operating Systems and You
   - Course 4 – System Administration and IT Infrastructure Services
   - Course 5 – IT Security: Defense Against the Digital Dark Arts